-Full Professor & Acting Department Chair (as of July 1, 2014) and Director, Metabolic and Cardiovascular Diseases Laboratory
+Full Professor, Director, Division of Human Nutrition & Director, Metabolic and Cardiovascular Diseases Laboratory

 Agricultural, Food and Nutritional Science

 4-002J Li Ka Shing (LKS) Centre for Health Research Innovation